Pulaski County roars back for big-time win over highly touted Madison Central

 That dry spell finally ended when Will Blankenship hit a pair of free throws to cut the Madison Central lead down to 61-59 with 4:52 remaining in the game.

-Those two free throws by Blankenship ignited what would eventually turn in to be a modest, 8-0 run by the Maroons, putting PC back in front of the Indians for good at 65-61.
+Those two free throws by Blankenship ignited what would eventually turn into a modest, 8-0 run by the Maroons, putting PC back in front of the Indians for good at 65-61 late in the contest.

 “When you’re down four points with four to five minutes left in the fourth quarter, whether you’re home or away against a top-10 team in the state, that’s just hard to overcome,” pointed out Fraley.

-After that 8-0 spurt by the Maroons that gave PC a 65-61 lead, the Indians were certainly not going to go down without a fight.
+After that 8-0 spurt by the Maroons that gave PC that 65-61 lead, the Indians were certainly not going to go down without a fight.

-Madison Central trimmed the PC lead down to just two points -- 69-67 -- with only :16 left in the game.
-At that juncture, Kam Hargis hit one of two free throws to extend the lead to 70-67.
+Madison Central trimmed the PC lead down to just two points — 69-67 — with only :16 left in the game.
+At that juncture, Kam Hargis hit one of two free throws to extend the lead back out to three points at 70-67.

 After a second consecutive stop at the other end of the floor, Brysen Dugger sealed the victory for the Maroons by hitting a free throw with just :02.7 remaining in the contest, extending the PC lead out over the Indians to 71-67.

-Madison Central's Hagan Harrison then drained about a 30-footer just before the final horn, making the final score 71-70 in favor of Pulaski County, in an absolute thriller to tip off the 2022-'23 season for the Maroons.
+Madison Central’s Hagan Harrison then drained about a 30-footer just before the final horn sounded, making the final score 71-70 in favor of Pulaski County, in an absolute thriller to tip off the 2022-’23 basketball season for the Maroons.

 “This was a really good win for our program, and we get to enjoy it tonight,” pointed out Fraley.